Australia is experiencing serious housing affordability issues.

 ACOSS advocates for a fair and equitable housing system where low income Australians have access to safe, secure and affordable housing.

 ACOSS’ policy objective is to improve access to affordable, safe and secure housing for low income Australians.
 To achieve this objective we advocate for:

 - A national housing strategy which includes all sections of the housing market, employs a broad range of policy levers and involves both long and short term solutions;

-- Sustained investment in affordable housing over the long-term, including in deeply subsidised housing (where rents are set at a maximum of 30% of income) and other forms of subsidised rental housing (for example, NRAS housing, in which rent is set at 20% less than market rate) as well as appropriately targeted affordable home ownership programs;
+- Sustained investment in affordable housing over the long-term, including in deeply subsidised housing (where rents are set at a maximum of 30% of income) and other forms of subsidised rental housing, as well as appropriately targeted affordable home ownership programs;

 - Distinct capital and ongoing subsidy funding arrangements, to ensure that provision is made for the costs of maintenance and rental subsidy;

 - A housing system which meets the needs of those who are most disadvantaged while maintaining social mix through mixed tenure developments;

 - A review of Commonwealth Rent Assistance (CRA) to ensure that it best meets the needs of all low income renters; and